lxs6/Image_fusion_denoising/README.md

 This package contains the code which is associated with the following paper:

 Xiaosong Li, Fuqiang Zhou, Haishu Tan.
-Joint Image Fusion and Deniosing via Three-layer Decomposition and Sparse Representation [J]. preprinted to Knowledge-Based Systems.
+Joint Image Fusion and Deniosing via Three-layer Decomposition and Sparse Representation [J].
+Accept by Knowledge-Based Systems.

 Usage of this code is free for research purposes only.